Three-schema approach: History

 The notion of a three-schema model consisting of a conceptual model, an external model, and an internal or physical model was first introduced by the ANSI/X3/SPARC Standards Planning and Requirements Committee directed by Charles Bachman in 1975.
 The ANSI/X3/SPARC Report characterized DBMSs as having a two-schema organization.
 That is, DBMSs utilize an internal schema, which represents the structure of the data as viewed by the DBMS, and an external schema, which represents various structures of the data as viewed by the end user.
 The concept of a third schema (conceptual) was introduced in the report.
 The conceptual schema represents the basic underlying structure of data as viewed by the enterprise as a whole.

 The ANSI/SPARC report was intended as a basis for interoperable computer systems.
 All database vendors adopted the three-schema terminology, but they implemented it in incompatible ways.
 Over the next twenty years, various groups attempted to define standards for the conceptual schema and its mappings to databases and programming languages.
 Unfortunately, none of the vendors had a strong incentive to make their formats compatible with their competitors'.
 A few reports were produced, but no standards.

-As the practice of Data Administration has evolved and more graphical techniques have evolved, the term "schema" has given way to the term "model".
+As the practice of data administration and graphical techniques have evolved, the term "schema" has given way to the term "model".
 The conceptual model represents the view of data that is negotiated between end users and database administrators covering those entities about which it is important to keep data, the meaning of the data, and the relationships of the data to each other.

 One further development is the IDEF1X information modeling methodology, which is based on the three-schema concept.
 Another is the Zachman Framework, proposed by John Zachman in 1987 and developed ever since in the field of Enterprise Architecture.
 In this framework, the three-schema model has evolved into a layer of six perspectives.
 In other Enterprise Architecture frameworks some kind of view model is incorporated.